Saudi conquest of Hejaz: Saudi campaign

 The pretext for renewed hostilities between Nejd and Hejaz came when the pilgrims from Nejd were denied access to the holy places in Hejaz.
-On 29 August 1924, Abdulaziz began his military campaign against Hejaz by advancing towards Taif, which surrendered without a major struggle.
+On 29 August 1924, Ibn Saud began his military campaign against Hejaz by advancing towards Taif, which surrendered without a major struggle.
 Following the fall of Taif, the Saudi forces and the allied Ikhwan tribesmen moved on Mecca.
 Sharif Hussein's request for British assistance was denied to him on the grounds of non-intervention in religious disputes.
 King Hussein bin Ali had meanwhile fled from Mecca to Jeddah, after the assistance request from his son, King Abdullah of Transjordan was denied as well.
 The city of Mecca fell without struggle on 13 October 1924.
 On 16 October 1924, Hussein abdicated as King of the Hejaz and fled the Hejaz, never to return.
-The Islamic Conference, held in Riyadh on the 29 October 1924, brought a wide Islamic recognition of Ibn-Saud's jurisdiction over Mecca.
+The Islamic Conference, held in Riyadh on the 29 October 1924, brought a wide Islamic recognition of Ibn Saud's jurisdiction over Mecca.

 By end of October 1924, all the Hashemites held were the port cities of Jeddah and Yanbu along with Medina.
 The rapid defeat of the Hashemites was due largely to the end of British subsidies.
 Without the bribes in form of British gold that were paid out to the Bedouin chiefs of the Hejaz, the unpopular regime of Hussein promptly collapsed.
-The merchants of Yanbu, Medina and especially Jeddah were determined not to be conquered by Ibn Saud – whom they viewed as a religious fanatic from the Nejd – and collected their wealth together to fund a makeshift army that allowed Yanbu, Medina and Jeddah to hold out against the al-Saud forces into 1925.
+The merchants of Yanbu, Medina and especially Jeddah were determined not to be conquered by Ibn Saud – whom they viewed as a religious fanatic from the Nejd – and collected their wealth together to fund a makeshift army that allowed Yanbu, Medina and Jeddah to hold out against the Saudi forces into 1925.

 With the advancement of the Saudi forces and blockade imposed on Jeddah, the Hejazi army began to disintegrate.
 The city of Medina surrendered on 9 December 1925, (Note: Medina surrendered on 9 December according to Fattouh Al-Khatrash, but according to the University of Indiana, it fell on 5 December.) and Yanbu fell 12 days later.
-In December 1925 Jeddah was handed to Abdulaziz of Nejd and Saudi forces entering its gates on 8 January 1926, after capitulation and safe passage was negotiated between King bin Ali, Abdulaziz, and the British Consul by the city's ruler Sheikh Abdullah Alireza.
+In December 1925 Jeddah was handed to Ibn Saud and Saudi forces entering its gates on 8 January 1926, after capitulation and safe passage was negotiated between King Ali bin Hussein, Ibn Saud, and the British Consul by the city's ruler Sheikh Abdullah Alireza.

 Aftermath

-Following the successful takeover over the Kingdom of Hejaz, Abdulaziz was proclaimed King of Hejaz.
-The Kingdom was later incorporated into the Kingdom of Nejd and Hejaz with Abdulaziz being the king of both in political union.
+Following his takeover of the Kingdom of Hejaz, Ibn Saud was proclaimed King of Hejaz.
+The kingdom was later incorporated into the Sultanate of Nejd, forming the Kingdom of Hejaz and Nejd, with Ibn Saud ruling both in a dual monarchy.

 After stepping down as king, Hussein of Hejaz moved to Aqaba to support his son's war efforts, which made the British force him into exile to Cyprus.
 Ali bin Hussein, as the King of Hejaz, took office in the middle of a losing war.
 With the fall of the Kingdom, the dynasty ended up in exile.
 Hashemites however remained to rule the Emirate of Transjordan and the Kingdom of Iraq.